puppetlabs/iac/_posts/2020-05-14-status-update.md

 Parenting tip
 `#101`:
-*When my kids play up in public I like to yell "Wait untill I tell your mother!" & pretend they are not mine.*
+*When my kids play up in public I like to yell "Wait until I tell your mother!" & pretend they are not mine.*
 Good luck, dear Michael!
 Enjoy this beautiful time!